rk1165/rk1165.github.io/docs/languages/java/exception.md

 - You can use the `finally` clause without a `catch` clause.
 - The body of `finally` clause is intended for cleaning up resources.
 Don't put statements that change the control flow (return, throw, break, continue) inside a finally clause.
 - A _stack trace_ is a listing of all pending method calls at a particular point in the execution of a program.
 - If the JVM exits while the `try` or `catch` code is being executed, then the `finally` block may not execute.
-If the thread executing the try or catch code is interrupted or killed, the finally blcok may not execute.
+If the thread executing the try or catch code is interrupted or killed, `finally` block may not execute.
 - We can open multiple resources in try-with-resources statement separated by a semicolon.
 - When multiple resources are opened in try-with-resources, it closes them in the reverse order to avoid any dependency issue.
-- If an exception is thrown in both try block and finally block, the method returns the exception thrown in finally block.
+- If an exception is thrown in both `try` block and finally block, the method returns the exception thrown in `finally` block.
 - For try-with-resources, if exception is thrown in try block and in try-with-resources statement, then method returns the exception thrown in try block.
 - You can retrieve suppressed exceptions by calling the `Throwable.getSuppressed` method from the exception thrown by the try block
 - Chained exceptions help the programmer to know when one exception causes another.
 - If a client can reasonably be expected to recover from an exception, make it a checked exception.
 If a client cannot do anything to recover from the exception, make it an unchecked exception.
 - checked exceptions must be explicitly caught in a method or declared in the method's throws clause.
-Unchecked exceptions are caused by problems that can not be solved, such as dividing by zero, null pointer, etc. Checked exceptions are especially important because you expect other developers who use your API to know how to handle the exceptions.
+Unchecked exceptions are caused by problems that can not be solved, such as dividing by zero, null pointer, etc. **Checked exceptions are especially important because you expect other developers who use your API to know how to handle the exceptions.**
 - If an exception can be properly handled then it should be caught, otherwise, it should be thrown.
 - Can we catch multiple exceptions in the same catch clause?
   - The answer is YES.
 As long as those exception classes can trace back to the same super class in the class inheritance hierarchy, you can use that super class only.
 - Constructors can throw exceptions
-- javac -g file.java : the. -g flag will generate debugging information, including information about local variables
+- `javac -g file.Java` : the. -g flag will generate debugging information, including information about local variables
 - **Advantages of Exceptions**
   - Separate Error-Handling Code from "Regular" Code.
   - Propagating Errors up the call stack